-Ian Somerhalder, Nikki Reed Puts An End To Feuding Rumors With Nina Dobrev
+Ian Somerhalder, Nikki Reed Put An End To Feuding Rumors With Nina Dobrev

 In what looks like a solidarity post on their respective Instagram accounts, Ian Somerhalder and Nikki Reed released a reunion dinner photo with Nina Dobrev.
-This after The Vampire Diaries‘ Elena Gilbert has returned on set for the series finale.
-For years since Somerhalder and Dobrev broke up, the couple has been the subject of rumors and fake news about how each have harbored bitter feelings towards each other.
-The rumors only got worse when Nina left The Vampire Diaries after Season 6, with a trail of speculations that it is because of the inability to work with Ian, who has since moved on with Twilight alumna, Nikki Reed.
+This occurred after The Vampire Diaries’ Elena Gilbert returned on set for the series finale.

+For years since Somerhalder and Dobrev broke up, the couple has been the subject of rumors about how each has harbored bitter feelings toward each other.
+The rumors only got worse when Nina left The Vampire Diaries after Season 6, with a trail of speculations that it is because of the inability to work with Ian, who has since moved on with Twilight alumna Nikki Reed.
 The couple has since been married in 2015.

 In her post, Nikki attacked websites like Hollywood Life for creating and spreading fake news and misinforming the public, especially young girls.
 She addressed the fact that her and Ian’s decision to keep silent about the supposed feud with Nina was taken as an opportunity to “fill in the blanks with even more falsities and juicier stories.”

 “For the last few years, we thought addressing any baseless rumors with silence was the best way.
-Besides, who wants to respond to made up stories about ‘friends backstabbing friends,’ cheating exes,’ or ‘cast members exiting shows,’ on low-brow websites,” Nikki wrote in her no-holds barred post.
+Besides, who wants to respond to made up stories about ‘friends backstabbing friends,’ cheating exes,’ or ‘cast members exiting shows,’ on low-brow websites,” Nikki wrote in her no-holds-barred post.
 “We have a moral responsibility to young girls to end that narrative, because at the end of all this, those young girls are the ones who lose.”

-The star went on to rant that irresponsible magazines, websites and blogs are harming and breeding a new generation of women who would probably end up hating other women as a consequence of fake stories floating around online.
+The star went on to rant that irresponsible magazines, websites, and blogs are harming and breeding a new generation of women who would probably end up hating other women as a consequence of fake stories floating around online.

 “Let’s use this as an example of how important it is to stop this trend of writing horrible headlines about women, painting us as bitter, angry, insecure, heartbroken, childless, feuding, backstabbing monsters because whether we want to admit it or not, it changes the way all women view themselves.”

-Ian Somerhalder, on the other hand, posted the same photo on his account addressing the same rumors, which has hounded Nikki and Nina.
-On Ian’s post though, he put an end to backstabbing rumors, as it looks like the dinner is the first time the two ladies ever really met.
+Ian Somerhalder, on the other hand, posted the same photo on his account addressing the same rumors that have hounded Nikki and Nina.
+In Ian’s post, though, he put an end to backstabbing rumors, as it looks like the dinner is the first time the two ladies ever really met.

 Chilling with these two… After years of websites pretending these two badass ladies knew each other well and baseless, false information of back stabbing and hatred from low-brow websites filled the minds and hearts of fans… They finally were able to get together for their first real dinner.
 Let's stop spreading hate everyone, there's already too much of that right now in our world.
 Join in on the love.
 Only love here- always has been always will be.
 Media companies preying on the passion from vulnerable and or impressionable minds of fans to sell advertising through click-though traffic is a disease in our society.
 It's poisonous.
 Let's finish this series with respect and kindness and continue that in our lives.
 I think it's time.
 What do think?